b-rodrigues/cookbook_r_nixpkgs/cookbook.md

 Also take some time to read other examples of overrides in the `default.nix` file to learn about other common attributes that could need to be overridden.

-## Recipe 4: packages that require internet access to build

-## Recipe 5: packages that need a dependency that must be overridden
+## Recipe 4: packages that need a dependency that must be overridden

 https://github.com/NixOS/nixpkgs/pull/293081